-What you eat can impact more than just physical health - it also plays a role in
+What you eat can impact more than just physical health - it also plays a role in mental clarity and mood.
+A balanced diet that includes:

 ✅ Healthy Fats (avocados, nuts, olive oil) – Supports brain function.

-✅ Protein (lean meats, fish, beans) – Provides amino acids that help produce
+✅ Protein (lean meats, fish, beans) – Provides amino acids that help produce neurotransmitters.

-Simple Tip: Try adding more colourful fruits and vegetables to your meals to get a
+Simple Tip: Try adding more colourful fruits and vegetables to your meals to get a variety of nutrients that support overall well-being.

-Move for Mind& Body: The Exercise Connection
+Move for Mind & Body: What’s the Exercise Connection?

-Exercise isn’t just great for physical health - it also plays a role in stress
+Exercise isn’t just great for physical health - it also plays a role in stress management and mood regulation.
+Activities like:

 ✔️ Walking or jogging